stb-tester/stb-tester/docs/stbt.1.rst

   The source of remote control presses.  `uri` can be:

   lirc:([<lircd_socket>]|[<hostname>:]<port>):<remote_control_name>
-    This reports the keypresses that lircd (Linux Infrared Remote Control daemon) receives from a hardware infrared receiver.
+    A hardware infrared receiver controlled by the lirc (Linux Infrared Remote Control) daemon.
 Parameters are as for `--control`.

-  lircd[:<lircd_socket>]
-    This pretends to be lircd, and reports the keypresses that it receives from a lirc client such as the ``irsend`` command-line tool or another ``stbt run`` process.

   file://<filename>
     Reads remote control keypresses from a newline-separated list of key names.